Leslie Grace: Film career

 On April 11, 2019, it was announced that Grace would be starring as Nina Rosario in the 2021 film adaptation of Lin-Manuel Miranda's Tony Award-winning musical In the Heights.
 The film originally set for a 2020 release date was postponed due to the COVID-19 pandemic.
 It was released the following summer in movie theatres and HBO Max simultaneously.
 The film received near universal acclaim with many citing it as one of the best films of the year.
 Grace received praise from critics including David Ehrlich from IndieWire who wrote that she "shined" in the role.
 K. Austin Collins of Rolling Stone wrote, "Its highest accomplishment is that it succeeds as the star vehicle Hollywood seemed to demand."
 On July 21, 2021, Grace was cast as Barbara Gordon/Batgirl in HBO Max's Batgirl.
 In August 2022, Warner Bros.
 Discovery cancelled plans to release the film, which was nearing completion.

+In 2024, she played Yenny in Alessandra Lacorazza Samudio's In the Summers, which premiered at the Sundance Film Festival to critical acclaim, and Jimmie Sue in Elliott Lester's Western The Thicket.
+In May 2025, she was cast as Kate Acosta, a commercial diver swallowed by a sperm whale, in Felipe Vargas's survival thriller Propel.
+Upcoming projects include the Hulu series Untitled Onyx and the TV film Monopoly.